-And what about you then?
-Think you have talent and want to participate in an upcoming illustrated FML?
-Send us an email on [email protected], not forgetting to give us the address of your blog, or just some of your work.
+How about you then?
+Think you have talent and want to participate in an upcoming illustrated VDM?
+Send us an email on [email protected], not forgetting to give us the address of your blog, or just some of your works.